 The 4 main benefits of using a status page are:

 - Saving customer support resources: by reducing customer support tickets during incidents

 - Saving IT resources: by automating the incident communication process

 - Saving business resources: by aligning operations to accommodate for incidents

 - Supporting marketing and sales: by building trust with current and potential customers

 Recommended reading: What is a status page?

-Better Uptime Status pages are seamlessly integrated with synthetic monitoring and incident management.
+Better Stack Status pages are seamlessly integrated with synthetic monitoring and incident management.

 Once a monitor is created it can be added with one click to the status page.
 Any incidents can be then automatically shown on the status page.